ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    DMARC has the following high-level goals:

+   _Ticket 85_

-   *  Allow Domain Owners to assert the preferred handling of authentication failures, for messages purporting to have authorship within the domain.
+   *  Allow Domain Owners to assert their severity of concern for authentication failures for messages purporting to have authorship within the domain.

    *  Allow Domain Owners to verify their authentication deployment.